-To date, Iroquois Valley has raised over \$37 million in equity capital from 400 investors.
-Investments range from \$10,183 to \$5,000,000 and have an average just below \$100,000.
+To date, Iroquois Valley has raised over \$51 million in equity capital from 491 investors.
+Investments range from \$10,115 to \$5,000,000 and have an average just above \$100,000.
 The investor base includes a wide variety of accounts including trusts, foundations, families and non-profits, but is dominated by individual investors who each own only a small portion of the outstanding shares.